ryan-deploy/client_nextjs/README.md

 - `/commitlint.config.js`
 - `npx husky add .husky/commit-msg 'npx --no -- commitlint --edit "$1"'` or `npx husky add .husky/commit-msg \"npx --no -- commitlint --edit '$1'\"` or `npx husky add .husky/commit-msg "npx --no -- commitlint --edit $1"`

+## VS Code Configuration

+Override the default settings of your installed VS Code that only apply to this project.

 ## References

 [How to Build Scalable Architecture for your Next.js Project](https://dev.to/alexeagleson/how-to-build-scalable-architecture-for-your-nextjs-project-2pb7)